 After measurement data is available, the Summary window displays a summary of information about the measurements and the conditions used to create them.
-The dE (Delta E) values in the Average Measured Variation or the Maximum Measured Variation fields summarize the variation in measurements of the same color.
+The dE (sometimes referred to as ΔE or Delta E) values in the Average Measured Variation or the Maximum Measured Variation fields summarize the variation in measurements of the same color.